Parents / Carers

 What are Free School Meals?

-EBS uses a Local Authority Identification Service to ensure that all those that are eligible are receiving FSM.
-If you do not want us to include your details in this checking system, please email the school enquiries@eastbarnetschool.com.
+entitled.
+EBS also uses a Local Authority Identification Service, once a term prior to School Census, to ensure that all those that are eligible are receiving FSM.
+If you do not want us to include your details in either checking system, please email the school info@eastbarnetschool.com.

 Important information:

-• Barnet will not be sharing any information on the nature of the benefits but will only send us a list of FSM eligible students.
-The school will then benefit from extra funding to be spent on improving the education for those eligible for FSM.
-Even if you do not wish your child to take free school meals, the school and child will benefit from this additional funding.
+• EBS benefits from extra funding to be spent on improving the education for those eligible for FSM.
+Even if you do not wish your child to take Free School Meals, the school and child will benefit from this additional funding.

 Eligibility